Prof. Dr. Bogdan Pavković

 Courses

-Dive into the specifics of functional safety in automotive on the basis of ISO 26262 and ISO 21448 SOTIF.
+Dive into the specifics of functional safety in automotive on the basis of ISO 26262.

 Course topics:

-• Understand the lifecycle and mandatory processes of automotive ISO26262 standard: from management, through concept, system, hardware, and software level.
+• Lifecycle and mandatory processes of ISO 26262, covering management, concept, system, hardware, and software levels.

-• Perform hazard assessment and risk analysis, establish an ASIL level for an item and perform ASIL decomposition.
+• Hazard assessment, risk analysis, ASIL determination, and ASIL decomposition.

-• Perform system and requirements engineering when developing Functional and Technical Safety Concepts.
+• System and requirements engineering for Functional and Technical Safety Concepts.

-• Prepare, document, and execute Verification and Validation activities on different levels of integration, and to provide proofs for building the Safety Case.
+• Prepare, document, and execute Verification and Validation activities on different levels of integration, and provide proof for building the Safety Case.

 Modules: